Sporveien: History

 On 1 July 2006, Oslo Sporveier changed their name to Kollektivtransportproduksjon.
 The name Oslo Sporveier was taken over by a new administrative company for public transportation in Oslo, the Oslo Public Transport Administration, which later merged with Stor-Oslo Lokaltrafikk to form Ruter from 2008.

 The organization structure was largely the brainchild of Peter N. Myhre, former Councilor for Transport of the Progress Party.
 Kollektivtransportproduksjon is organized as a concern, with six subsidiaries four business units as well as sister companies.
 A report published by Rokade in January 2011, claimed that the company wasted NOK 55 million per year on unnecessary administration because of the structure.
 In particular, the consulting group found that the judicial independence of the various companies made it necessary for the group to employ a considerable number of specialists in each of the companies—some of which are very small—with the sole purpose of checking the other companies.
 The report concluded that this also made for unclear lines of responsibility, which could be a safety risk, and that the company could be able to remove 60 administrative positions if it were better organized.

 On 7 May 2013, Kollektivtransportproduksjon changed their name again to Sporveien Oslo, not to be confused with what is now Ruter.
 In December 2013, the subsididiaries Oslotrikken and Oslo T-banedrift changed their names and brands to reflect that of Sporveien, with the two new names being Sporveien Trikken and Sporveien T-banen.

+Controversies

+In 2025 the company was criticized for promoting Russian propaganda in support of the Russian invasion of Ukraine on advertising space it owns; Oslo's City Government described the Russian propaganda as "garbage."
+Tone S. Tuhus of Sporveien defended the Russian propaganda and claimed it is legal in Norway.
+War propaganda is however illegal in Norway.
+The campaign was ostensibly funded by a newly established pro-Russian party.
+However, the party has neither reported donations anywhere near the amount required nor disclosed its funding sources, leading to strong suspicions of foreign interference and possible Russian financing.
+As a result, the Political Parties Act Committee launched an investigation into the campaign.
+The campaign also drew sharp criticism from Oslo Sporveiers Arbeiderforening (OSA), the city’s largest transport union, which denounced the ads as “populist, divisive and irresponsible,” stating that such messages “pollute the urban environment” and “undermine fundamental values such as international solidarity and the fight for peace and democracy.